bfirner/olympos/README.md

 ## TODOs

-* help topics
-* * help actions
-* * help abilities
-* * help stats, statistics, attributes
-* Add more dialog handling
-* * Plus animations in the dialog!
-* Aliases
-* Ability to hotkey commands
-* Keep updating the "help" menu with game commands (e.g. alias and hotkey)
 * Add visual effects
 * * Color-code the event log
 * * Some kind of motion indicator?
 * * Some kind of attack indicator?
-* Create category aliases for the behavior sets
-* * Like attack, but for other stuff as well.
-* * Or add more conditions to check if general abilities exist
-* * Need compound logic as well I suppose
-* Add skills for all of the basic senses (listen, taste, look, touch/feel, smell)
-* Handle the player getting killed.
-* * Restart after death.
 * Utility and tool commands
 * * Pick up
 * * Throw
 * * Swing
+* Add skills for all of the basic senses (listen, taste, look, touch/feel, smell)
 * Prototype the following
 * * Essence gains (experience) from combat and actions.
 * * Skill gains